jigoshop/jigoshop/readme.txt

 == Changelog ==

+= 0.9.9 =
+* PRODUCT VARIATIONS
+* Revamped order items panel
+* Grouped products can contain downloadable, simple, or virtual products
+* Changed mail from/to for store
+* Download limiter fix
+* Settings strip slashes
+* Moved update/remove from cart code so totals are updated and shipping is updated
+* Fixed 'needs shipping' for downloadable products
+* Made my account downloads respect order status
+* Filter for ship to billing defaults
+* Optimised scripts.js (no longer a php file)

 = 0.9.8.1 =
 * Changes to allow new product types to be added by plugins
 * Twenty Eleven fixes